 You can consider using Netlify as a beginner looking at building a commercial site while saving costs.
 It is advisable to consider Vercel if your project is not CPU-intensive and you need more server-side functionality.

 Intuz experts can help you identify the most suitable serverless deployment platform and help you build an application that is reliable, sturdy, and dynamic.
-Get started here.
+Get your free consultation here.